raziel-razmattaz/hobby-tracker/README.md

 1. Calculated Statistics: How long has it been since you’ve last done [hobby]?

-1. Limit Hobby History to last 30 days (except the very last date, in case someone unchecks "today")
+1. Limit Hobby History to last 30 days (except the most recent date, so it doesn't go to "Never")

 1. Basic Suggestions Component: Highlight up to 3 neglected hobbies (or random, if no data)